sushruta/Akka-Exploration/README.md

 Adding more libraries
 ----------------------

 As the projects get more advanced, more libraries will need to be added.
-I will make the `genproj.sh` module to allow for this.
+I will make `genproj.sh` more modular to allow for this.